gboehl/dynare/doc/manual/source/the-model-file.rst

             normalized (i.e. of the form :math:`x=f(Y)` where :math:`x` does not appear in :math:`Y`) are potentially recursive variables.
 All the other variables are forced to belong to the set of feedback variables.
-(Default)

         ``2``